-- I authorize the above rollover/transfer and certify that all statements, including marital statements, are complete and accurate to the best of my knowledge and belief. - I certify that the payee is eligible to accept this rollover/transfer on my behalf. - · I have read and understood the "Joint and Survivor Annuity and Qualified Annuity Benefit" section of the Special Tax Notice.
+- I authorize the above rollover/transfer and certify that all statements, including marital statements, are complete and accurate to the best of my knowledge and belief. - I certify that the payee is eligible to accept this rollover/transfer on my behalf. - I have read and understood the "Joint and Survivor Annuity and Qualified Annuity Benefit" section of the Special Tax Notice.
 By signing below I am agreeing to waive any benefit or right described in that section that would have been provided with respect to the amount that I am withdrawing.
-I also understand that I have the right to revoke any waiver if a distribution has not already been made. - · I have read and understand the information provided in the Information pages of this form, including Living Benefit Option, if applicable, and acknowledge that distributions may be subject to surrender charges as provided in the contract. - I understand that I will be responsible for providing evidence to the IRS, if required, to verify distribution reason. - If this rollover/transfer will result in a total surrender of my account(s).
-I have attached my Contract/Certificate to this form, or alternatively.
-I certify that my Contract/Certificate has been lost or destroyed.
-If my Contract/Certificate is not attached, I agree to indemnify VALIC against any claims that may be asserted on the basis of the Contract/Certificate being found and presented for payment. - You may contact VALIC at 1-800-448-2542 to obtain information about your current contract, including but not limited to your current death benefit, cash surrender value, and the amount of any outstanding loan and the impact of a withdrawal.

-Client's Name (Print Name) Client's Signature Date For requests of \$25,000 or more, either a Signature G Signature Guarantee: uarantee (section 9) or your VALIC Financial Advisor's signatu re (section 10) is required Signature Guarantee (if applicable) You may obtain a signature guarantee from an eligi municipal securities dealer, government securities to state law), national securities exchange, registered savings association. oroker, credit union (if authorized under The Guarantor should be informed of the approximate a stamp in the box to the right. ate amount of the distribution and must affix
+I also understand that I have the right to revoke any waiver if a distribution has not already been made. - I have read and understand the information provided in the Information pages of this form, including IncomeLOCK Option, if applicable, and acknowledge that distributions may be subject to surrender charges as provided in the contract. - I understand that I will be responsible for providing evidence to the IRS, if required, to verify distribution reason. - If this rollover/transfer will result in a total surrender of my account(s), I have attached my Contract/Certificate to this form, or alternatively, I certify that my Contract/Certificate has been lost or destroyed.
+If my Contract/Certificate is not attached, I agree to indemnify VALIC against any claims that may be asserted on the basis of the Contract/Certificate being found and presented for payment. - You may contact VALIC at 1-800-448-2542 to obtain information about your current contract, including but not limited to your current death benefit, cash surrender value, and the amount of any outstanding loan and the impact of a withdrawal. - For Section 1035 Exchanges: VALIC is processing this transaction at your specific request.
+VALIC makes no representations or warranties and has no responsibility or liability for the validity of this transaction or its tax treatment under the Internal Revenue Code (Code), including Code section 1035, or the regulations thereunder.
+If this is a partial exchange, it is subject to applicable tax rules and requirements, including but not limited to IRS Revenue Procedure 2011-38.
+That guidance includes specific rules intended to prevent the use of partial exchanges to avoid tax obligations, and provides that any distribution from either the surrendering or receiving contract involved in a partial exchange within 180 days from the date of the exchange may result in the partial exchange being treated as a taxable withdrawal from the original contract rather than a tax free exchange.
+VALIC does not provide tax or legal advice and recommends that you seek the advice of • Client's Name (Print Name) Client's Signature Date For requests of \$25,000 or more, either a Signature Guarantee (section 9) or your VALIC Financial Advisor's signature (section 10) is required.
+Signature Guarantee: Signature Guarantee (if applicable) You may obtain a signature guarantee from an eligible guarantor inc municipal securities dealer, government securities broker, credit union national securities exchange, registered securities association, clearing (if authorized under state law), The Guarantor should be informed of the approximate amount of the a stamp in the box to the right. e distribution and must affix A notarization by a notary public is not acceptable.

 10. FINANCIAL ADVISOR OR DEALER/LICENSED AGENT INFORMATION AND SIGNATURES To be completed by your VALIC Financial Advisor or transferring Broker-Dealer Agent.
-Broker-Dealer (Print Name): Branch Office Address: State: ZIP: Licensed Agent/Registered Representative (Print Name): Phone: () Agent #: Location/Region: State License #: Licensed Agent's/Registered Representative's Signature Date
+Broker-Dealer (Print Name): Branch Office Address: State: ZIP: City: Licensed Agent/Registered Representative (Print Name): Phone: () Agent #: Location/Region: State License #: Licensed Agent's/Registered Representative's Signature Date

-VL 20568-C UC VER 2/2015 1.0 DISBURSMNT
+VL 18711-C UC VER 2/2015 DISBURSMNT